ZaixuCui/Pattern_Regression/README.md

 This is the code of our NeuroImage paper (https://www.sciencedirect.com/science/article/pii/S1053811918305081) about the comparison of different pattern regression algorithms (i.e., OLS, Ridge, LASSO, Elastic-Net, SVR, RVR) and the impact of sample size on the prediction performance.

+If you tried these codes in your paper.
+I think functions like 'Ridge_KFold_Sort_AllSubsets' and

 Citing our related paper will be greatly appreciated if you use these codes.
 <br>&emsp; ```Zaixu Cui, Gaolang Gong; The effect of machine learning regression algorithms and sample size on individualized behavioral prediction with functional connectivity features, NeuroImage, Volume 178, Pages 622-637```
 <br>&emsp; ```Zaixu Cui, Mengmeng Su, Liangjie Li, Hua Shu, Gaolang Gong; Individualized Prediction of Reading Comprehension Ability Using Gray Matter Volume, Cerebral Cortex, Volume 28, Issue 5, 1 May 2018, Pages 1656–1672, https://doi.org/10.1093/cercor/bhx061```